 “Adios, gringos,” said the other soldier.
 The girls squealed with delight.

 “Idiots,” said Ibarra.
 “Tonight, they play; tomorrow, they may be dead.”

 The ancient jukebox sputtered for a moment as “The Tide is High” faded, then crackled with the theme from “Rocky.”

-Outside, Alejandro Cotto, mayor and ‘patron” of this war-shattered town 50 miles north of San Salvador, stood in the ancient cobblestone street discussing the lack of food, water and fuel with villagers.
+Outside, Alejandro Cotto, the mayor and ‘patron” of this war-shattered town 50 miles north of San Salvador, stood in the ancient cobblestone street discussing the lack of food, water, and fuel with villagers.

 |Mayor Alejandro Cotto talks to villagers|